Redeeming Thoughts

 The Zen of lawn mowing

-As I adjust to prison life during my short six-month stay at Jesup FCI (Federal Corrections Institution), I have developed tremendous respect for the men
+As I adjust to prison life during my short six-month stay at Jesup FCI (Federal Corrections Institution), I have developed tremendous respect for the men around me who have served much longer sentences.

 Read More »